Terms and Conditions

 In addition, insolvency practitioners are subject to the ICAEW's Code of Ethics D. All insolvency practitioners are also expected to comply with the Joint Insolvency Code of Ethics.

-M&H Financial Planning is the trading name of M&H Financial Planning Ltd is authorised and regulated by the Financial Conduct Authority registered in England and Wales No. 9585846.
+M&H Financial Planning Limited is authorised and regulated by the Financial Conduct Authority registered in England and Wales No. 9585846

 Mercer & Hole – Z8428322